Helen Mirren reveals the 12-minute military workout she's relied on to keep fit for 60 years

 Helen Mirren's 12-minute workout

 The booklet lists 10 exercises with the number of repetitions to be done in a limited amount of time just below it.
-In the booklet, you'll find descriptions and pictures on how to complete each one - or, you can follow the video of the workout on Lorraine (above).
+In the booklet, you'll find descriptions and pictures on how to complete each one - or, you can follow the video workout that appeared on Lorraine recently (above).

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.

 Starting at level one, you move through the levels until you can do the last one "without excessive strain or fatigue".
-The time you need to do the exercise stays the same.
-As the level increases, so do the repetitions, making the exercise harder.
+The time you have for the exercise remains the same, but the number of repetitions increases with the level.
+This makes the exercise harder.

-As Helen says she's not progressed past the second level, she'll finish her workouts on chart two - page 13 of the booklet.
+As Helen says she's never progressed past the second level, she'll finish her workouts on chart two, which is page 13 of the booklet.

 Try it for yourself